-I’m Roger Killen, the Founder of Get Inspired Talks Inc. (“GI Talks).
-Between 1980 and 2010 I built and exited from 10 diverse small businesses.
-I turned 60 in 2011 and cast about for a retirement project that would allow me to create a legacy.
-This was, and continues to be important to me because I don’t have children or grandchildren.
+I am Roger Killen, the Founder of Get Inspired Talks Inc. Between 1980 and 2010 I was a serial entrepreneur.
+In 2011 I turned 60 and cast about for a give back project that would allow me to create a legacy.
+This was, and continues to be, important to me because I don’t have any children or grandchildren.
 Little did I know where my casting about would take me!

-I was chomping at the bit to produce my second TEDxStanleyPark event so that I could apply the lessons I learned from the first but in 2014 the TED Conference came to Vancouver and local TEDx Organizers did not run their events.
-On May 23, 2015 the second TEDxStanleyPark event took place in front of 450 attendees at the Granville Island Stage located on Granville Island, Vancouver.
+I was chomping at the bit to produce my second TEDxStanleyPark event so that I could apply the lessons I learned from the first but in 2014 the TED Conference came to Vancouver for the first time and TED did not license the local TEDx Organizers to run their events.
+On May 23, 2015 the second TEDxStanleyPark event took place in front of 440 attendees at the Granville Island Stage located on Granville Island, Vancouver.
 Its 13 talks evoked 7 standing ovations and an aggregate of 100,000 video views within 12 months of their release.
-This event incurred a significant financial loss mainly due to the capacity of the Granville Island Stage being only 450 seats.
-While I loved the notion of sharing fresh ideas with live and online audiences, I was not so keen on having to subsidize the event with my retirement savings.
+This event incurred a significant financial loss mainly due to the capacity of the Granville Island Stage being only 440 seats.
+While I loved the notion of sharing uplifting ideas with audiences, I was not so keen on having to subsidize the event with my retirement savings.
 I felt that the only way to avoid having to do this was to “go big or go home.”

 At around this time it dawned on me that the events that I was producing were a blend of information and entertainment but they were not triggering significant action.
-In a blinding Aha moment I realized that ideas did not have to be end points but could be starting points for inspiring people to think differently and act bravely to serve humanity.
-My awareness of this potential was accompanied by a more practical realization: in order to elevate speakers from informational to inspirational they needed professional coaching.
+In a blinding Aha moment I realized that ideas did not have to be end points but could be starting points for inspiring people to think differently and take action to address humanity’s pressing problems.
+My awareness of this potential was accompanied by a more practical realization: in order to elevate speakers from informers to inspirers they needed professional coaching.
 But who would pay for this coaching?
-I could not find professional speaker coaches willing to volunteer the amount of time that each speaker required to effect the transition from informational to inspirational.
-What I wanted to do with ideas – inspire people to take action – and was doing – “infotaining” people – were poles apart.
+I could not find professional coaches willing to volunteer the amount of time that each speaker required to effect the transition from informer to inspirer.
+What I wanted to do with ideas – inspire people to take action – and was doing – “infotaining” people – were as different as day and night.

 The fifth TEDxStanleyPark event took place on March 3, 2018 in the Queen Elizabeth Theatre in front of 2,100 attendees.
 All 13 speakers received a standing ovation.
-In aggregate, their videos have received over 3,000,000 views since they were released in April, 2018.
+In aggregate, their videos have received nearly 40,000,000 views since they were released in April, 2018.